Global Teacher Grants provide teacher exchange alumni from around the world with resources to serve their classrooms, schools, and communities.

 • Fulbright Distinguished Awards in Teaching Research Program

 • Fulbright Distinguished Awards in Teaching Short-Term Program

 • Fulbright Teaching Excellence and Achievement Program

 What makes a strong application?

 Global Teacher Grant applications should propose projects that address a clear and concise educational need within a school and/or community.
 Projects do not need to focus on the classroom exclusively.
 Strong applications will include a detailed budget, attainable goals, a logical workplan to achieve those goals, avenues of collaboration with other project stakeholders, and a plan to continue the project once funding ends.

 Preference will be given to projects that address global issues.
 These include but are not limited to climate and environmental protection; media and digital literacy; peacebuilding and conflict resolution; COVID-19 recovery; cyber issues; energy; global health; women’s issues; human rights and democracy; refugee and humanitarian assistance; and science, technology, and innovation.

 Proposals that advocate for investments in international travel or technology should make compelling cases for the broad impact of such expenditures and, where appropriate, detail plans for sustaining the impact of those investments.

 Examples of past projects can be found on the Fulbright Teacher Exchanges website:

-Alumni of teacher exchanges can find more information and application materials on the Teacher Exchange Alumni Portal.
+More information and application materials can be found on the Teacher Exchange Alumni Portal.